Vijay79055/Dssc-Mental-Hub-AI/README.txt

 Contributions are welcome!

 Steps: 1.
-Fork the repository 2.
-Create a new branch 3.
-Commit your changes 4.
-Push the branch 5.
+Fork the repository
+Steps: 2.
+Create a new branch
+Steps: 3.
+Commit your changes
+Steps: 4.
+Push the branch
+Steps: 5.
 Open a Pull Request